chestergalindo/chestergalindo/README.md

 <h1> I'm César Galindo 💻</h1>

 <p>
    I'm Fronted developer.
 I like to create solutions with technologie like React, Css, Sass and more.
-Developing process and curios for learn somethingnew.
+Developing process and curios for learn something new.
 </p>

 <p align='center'>